Skip to content

 Every embedded program is allocated a fixed amount of stack space per thread at compile time.
 If a thread overflows its stack — through deep recursion, large local arrays, or unexpected call chains — it silently corrupts adjacent memory, producing crashes that are hard to reproduce and diagnose.

-Zephyr provides three complementary mechanisms to detect and prevent stack overflows:
+Zephyr — together with the underlying ARMv8 Cortex-M silicon on the nRF5340 — gives us four complementary mechanisms to detect and prevent stack overflows:

 Mechanism Detection point Cost Kconfig